microsoft/ignite25-PREL14-unify-data-act-on-insights-and-build-ai-solutions-with-microsoft-fabric/docs/labs/05 - Power BI.md

     ![](../assets/images/05_copilot.png)

-1. In the text box at the bottom of the Copilot pane, enter the following text then select **Send**:

-    Create a new report that visualizes customer demographics and country region data.
-Focus on Total Sales, Total Sales Last Year, and OrderQuantity.
+1. In the text box at the bottom of the Copilot pane, enter the text **++Create a new report that visualizes customer demographics and country region data.
+Focus on Total Sales, Total Sales Last Year, and OrderQuantity.++** then select **Send**.

     ![](../assets/images/05_copilot_create_report.png)